FabioAugustoRodrigues/iMono/README.md

 - ```DB_HOST```, ```DB_USER```, ```DB_PASS```, ```DB_NAME```: Database connection details.

 ## Middleware Usage
 Middleware allows you to filter HTTP requests entering your application.
-Define and apply middleware in the ```ControllerRoutes``` class to execute custom logic before reaching the controller.
+Define and apply middleware in the ```Router``` class to execute custom logic before reaching the controller.

 ## Working with Databases
 To interact with databases, use the provided Connection class in ```/app/database/Connection.php```.
 Example usage: